pivotal/docs-platform-automation/docs/tasks.md

 ### make-git-commit
 Copies a single file into a repo and makes a commit.
-Useful for persisting the state output of tasks that manage the vm, such as:
+Useful for persisting the state output of tasks that manage the VM, such as:

 - [create-vm](#create-vm)
 - [upgrade-opsman](#upgrade-opsman)